gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/install.md

 ## Overview

-For more flexibility and upgradeability, GNU MCU Eclipse is not packed as a all-inclusive suite to be installed in a single step.
+For more flexibility and upgradeability, Eclipse Embedded CDT is not packed as a all-inclusive suite to be installed in a single step.
 However, the separate steps are relatively easy to perform, and installing the plug-ins and the tools can be successfully completed even by